Food biodiversity: History

-Production of food biodiversity
+Impacts on food biodiversity

 Role of biodiversity in production systems

-Conservation and management of broad-based genetic diversity within the domesticated species have been improving agricultural production for 10,000 years.
-However, diverse natural populations have been providing food and other products for much longer.
-High biodiversity can maximize production levels, which are sustained through beneficial impact of ecosystem services for agricultural, modified and natural ecosystems.
+Conservation and management of broad-based genetic diversity within the domesticated species have improved agricultural production for 10,000 years.
+However, diverse natural populations have provided food and other products for much longer.
+High biodiversity can maximize production levels, which are sustained through the beneficial impact of ecosystem services for agricultural, modified, and natural ecosystems.
 Conversely, reliance on a narrow portfolio of crops or crop varieties can jeopardize food production systems.
 This is illustrated by the Great Famine of Ireland.
-Potatoes were introduced into Ireland from the New World in about 1600 and they became the major food source of most Irish people.
+Potatoes were introduced into Ireland from the New World in about 1600, and they became the major food source of most Irish people.
 The wind-borne Potato blight fungus spread throughout the country In 1845-1847 and caused almost complete failure of the potato crop.
-It is estimated that 1 million people died of starvation, cholera and typhoid.
+It is estimated that 1 million people died of starvation, cholera, and typhoid.